Budapest Card - free public transport, free entry to 30+ attractions and up to 50% off tours »

 Opening Hours

-RiverRide’s office is open every day from 9:00 to 17:00.
+RiverRide’s office is open every day from 9:00 to 17:00 except in cases of flooding, ice drift, or very low water levels.
 Check out the tour times below:

 TourDaysTimesDuration